cockroachdb/docs/src/current/v24.1/cutover-replication.md

 {% include feature-phases/preview.md %}
 {{site.data.alerts.end}}

-[Physical cluster replication]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}) allows you to cut over from the active primary cluster to the passive standby cluster that has ingested replicated data.
+[**Physical cluster replication (PCR)**]({% link {{ page.version.version }}/physical-cluster-replication-overview.md %}) allows you to cut over from the active primary cluster to the passive standby cluster that has ingested replicated data.
 When you complete the replication, it will stop the stream of new data, reset the standby virtual cluster to a point in time where all ingested data is consistent, and then mark the standby virtual cluster as ready to accept traffic.

 The cutover is a two-step process on the standby cluster: